Freddie Knott: Military service

 Knott was the last member of his Brasenose common room to enrol in the military, joining the Wiltshire Regiment in December 1914.
-He was commissioned as a 2nd Lieutenant, joining the 7th battalion which had formed at Devizes, near to where he was teaching at Marlborough.
+He was commissioned as a temporary second lieutenant, joining the 7th (Service) Battalion of the regiment which had formed at Devizes, near to where he was teaching at Marlborough.
 After serving briefly in France in the autumn of 1915, the 26th Division, which the 7th Wiltshire's formed part of, moved to Salonika to form part of the British Salonika Army.

 He had been promoted to temporary lieutenant and in September 1916 became a temporary captain.
 After two periods of illness and having been employed primarily defensively, the 7th Wiltshires took part in the Second Battle of Dorian in April 1917.
 Every officer in Knott's company was wounded in the attack and he was shot in the left arm, suffering radial nerve damage which significantly effected his ability to play cricket after the war.
 He was evacuated and recuperated in England before being posted to the 3rd Wiltshires based at Sittingbourne in Kent in April 1918 before resigning his commission in April 1919 due to his wounds.
-He was awarded the Military Cross in the 1918 New Year Honours and was mentioned in dispatches.
+He was awarded the Military Cross (MC) in the 1918 New Year Honours and was mentioned in dispatches for his services in the war.

 Later life

 Knott returned to teaching after the war, working as a preparatory school teacher at Eastbourne, Haywards Heath and Bexhill-on-Sea between 1920 and 1932.
 He then became secretary of Worplesdon Gold Club and then NZ Gold Club - he was a scratch player.
 His wounds prevented his return to "serious cricket", although he played amateur matches for teams such as the Yellowhammers, which he had been a founder member of at Tonbridge School with Leonard Marzetti, and made a further four first-class appearances, three for sides raised by H. D. G. Leveson Gower and once for Sussex County Cricket Club in 1926 and played one match for Kent's Second XI in 1921.

 He lived in Surrey for most of the inter-war period with his wife Joan whom he had married in 1922.
 The couple had two sons.
 At the outbreak of the Second World War Knott was working for a company which dealt with Morris Motors and MG Cars.
 He joined the Royal Army Service Corps and served as an instructor throughout the war with the rank of temporary major.

-Knott died after s short illness in February 1972 at Woking aged 80.
+Knott died after a short illness in February 1972 at Woking aged 80.
 His brother, John Knott, also played for Oxford and Kent in the inter-war years.